-Nike Boys Lacrosse Camp University of San Diego
+Nike Boys Lacrosse Camp at University of San Diego

 This NIKE Lacrosse Camp, located on the beautiful campus of the University of San Diego, is just minutes from downtown San Diego.
 Get ready for a week of focused, intensive training sessions lead by longtime camp director, Mario Enea, and his coaching staff.

 Campers train each day at Machester Field on the USD campus and dine daily at USD’s gourmet cafeteria and have access to the University Pool and many other campus training amenities.
 Great weather, coaching and excellent facilities make this camp a favorite for many young athletes.